xitop/edzed/docs/simulation.rst

   Setup the persistent state data storage.

   The argument should be a dictionary-like object backed by a disk file or similar persistent storage.
-It can be also ``None`` to leave the feature disabled.
+It may be also ``None`` to leave the feature disabled.

   The Python standard library offers the `shelve module <https://docs.python.org/3/library/shelve.html>`_